The Sydney Harbour Bridge is one of the world’s most famous bridges and a symbol of both Sydney and Australia.

 - The bridge reaches a height of 134 m (440 ft), with a clearance of 49 m (161 ft) below it.

-- Today the pylons are used for various purposes: the southeaster one contains a museum and 360° lookout, the southwestern one supports cameras, and the northern ones house chimneys for fumes from the Sydney Harbour Tunnel.
+- Today, the pylons are used for various purposes: the southeaster one contains a museum and 360° lookout, the southwestern one supports cameras, and the northern ones house chimneys for fumes from the Sydney Harbour Tunnel.

-- With a deck 48.8 m (160 ft) wide, it was the widest long-span bridges in the world until it was overtaken by Port Mann Bridge in Vancouver, which is 65 m wide, in 2013.
+- With a deck 48.8 m (160 ft) wide, it was the widest long-span bridge in the world until it was overtaken by Port Mann Bridge in Vancouver, which is 65 m wide, in 2013.
 The current title holder is the San Francisco-Oakland Bay Bridge, at 78.74 meters on its eastbound section.

 - All the steel in the bridge weighs 52,800 tonnes (52,800,000 kg or 116,402,116 pounds).